toolstack/just-likes-and-dislikes/readme.txt

 Like Dislike for WordPress Posts | WordPress Page | Custom Post Types

 == Description ==
-*Posts Like Dislike* is the *Free* WordPress Plugin to enable Like and Dislike Icons for *default WordPress Posts* or *any other post types*.
+*Just Likes and Dislikes* is the *Free* WordPress Plugin to enable Like and Dislike Icons for *default WordPress Posts* or *any other post types*.
 Choose Thumbs Up or Thumbs Down, Smiley or Frown, Right or Wrong icons or your own custom like dislike icons, choice is yours.

-*Posts Like Dislike* increases the interaction with the WordPress posts/post types by enabling likes and dislikes buttons along with the count.
+*Just Likes and Dislikes* increases the interaction with the WordPress posts/post types by enabling likes and dislikes buttons along with the count.

 = See full features list below: =
 * Status
-    - Enable or Disable Posts Like Dislike for posts/page or any other post types
+    - Enable or Disable Just Likes and Dislikes for posts/page or any other post types
 * Like Dislike Position
     - After Post
     - Before Post